shashidarette/PokemonApiClient/README.md

 The API is built using .net core 3.1 frameowrk in Visual Studio 2019 IDE Version 16.10.3.
 The code can also be built and executed using Visual Studio Code Version 1.58 by opening .code-workspace file inside folder [.vscode]

+.net 3.1 SDK is required to build the source code.
 Please refer below documentation to setup environment for .net core 3.1 on windows:
 - https://docs.microsoft.com/en-us/dotnet/core/install/windows?tabs=netcore31 &
 - https://dotnet.microsoft.com/download/dotnet/3.1